qasimk02/PrepInsight/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this repository, please follow these steps:
 1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b my-feature`
+2. Create a new branch for your feature or bug fix: `git checkout -b feature/my-feature`
 3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin my-feature`
+4. Push to the branch: `git push origin feature/my-feature`
 5. Open a pull request.

 ---